Who Actually Invented the Lightbulb: The History of Modern Lighting

 1830s: Inventors Create Early, Short-lived Incandescent Bulbs

-Other researchers that achieved some level of success with their experiments were Americans William Sawyer and Albon Man and British inventor Joseph Swan, all of whom sued Thomas Edison for patent infringement, but eventually ended up settling and partnering with him to found both General Electric in the U.S. and Ediswan in the U.K.
+Additional researchers achieving experimental success included Americans William Sawyer and Albon Man, and British inventor Joseph Swan.
+All initially sued Thomas Edison for patent infringement but eventually settled and partnered with him to establish General Electric in the U.S. and Ediswan in the U.K.

 Universal History Archive // Universal Images Group via Getty Images